-Policies must balance academic and non-academic factors in both the design and evaluation of its proposals.
-The well-being and success of the whole child includes social, emotional, behavioral, physical, and mental health. .
-Schools and school policy must acknowledge the importance of ensuring that schools, staff, and students have access to mental health supports, services, and programs, including support for students to come to school ready to learn.
+Policies must balance academic and non-academic factors in both the design and evaluation.
+The wellbeing and success of the whole child include social, emotional, behavioral, physical, and mental health.
+Schools and school policy must acknowledge the importance of ensuring that schools, staff, and students have access to mental health and SEL supports, services, and programs, including support for students to come to school ready to learn.

-- Support a multi-pronged approach to federal policy relating to mental health.
-The policy should enable ESAs to engage both proactively and responsively, working as much to address and prevent as to resolve and mitigate.
-Federal policy must include investment via appropriations. - Support increased investment in mental health-related programming, including increasing the reimbursement process's effectiveness under Medicaid and investment in ESSA Title IV. - Recognize that training for mental health-related supports and programs should be available to mental health professionals and educators alike. - Support continued investment in the 21st Century Community Learning Centers and reduce paperwork burden and access for new applicants. - It is critical that federal policy and funding anticipate the pandemic's long-term impacts on students and staff as it relates to mental health needs and the related enduring needs for federal support.
+- Support a multi-pronged approach to federal policy relating to mental health and SEL.
+First, the policy should enable ESAs to engage both proactively and responsively, working as much to address and prevent as to resolve and mitigate.
+Second, federal policy must include investment via appropriations. - Support increased investment in mental health-related programming, including increasing the reimbursement process's effectiveness under Medicaid and investment in ESSA Title IV. - Recognize that training for mental health and SEL-related supports and programs should be available to mental health professionals and educators alike.

+- Support continued investment in the 21st Century Community Learning Centers and reduce paperwork burden and access for new applicants. - Support policies and resources aimed at increasing the prevalence of evidence-based social-emotional and mental health professional development opportunities for educators and staff.